apogorielov/apogorielov/README.md

 - 👋 Hi, I’m @apogorielov
 - 👀 I’m interested in containers, serverles, AI/ML, 3D modelling and additive manufacturing.
-- 🌱 I’m currently learning AWS certifiadcation
+- 🌱 I’m currently 6x AWS certified, and counting
 - 📫 How to reach me - I will reach you.

 <!---